Check out our newest Whitepaper on Hiring Freelancers.

 Payment methods can impact freelancers’ cash flow and project satisfaction.
 It is important to find a structure for compensating the freelancer that is beneficial to them but also follows a different structure to those used for employees within your company who receive periodic salary payments on a regular schedule.
 Here are a couple of tips:

-To ensure compliance with tax regulations, always use an officially approved model contract from the Dutch Tax Authority (Belastingdienst).
+To ensure compliance with tax regulations, use an officially approved model contract from the Dutch Tax Authority (Belastingdienst).
 U-Connect provides templates that include the necessary legal language, with the essential portions marked in yellow so can be sure you don’t alter any of the crucial elements.

 When creating a project description, clarity is key.
 Be Specific.
 Avoid vague terms like “general tasks” or “diverse projects.”
 Instead, outline the tasks that will be associated with the assignment thoroughly.
 This level of detail helps freelancers understand your expectations.